 When you share a customer’s personally identifiable information (PII) with a third party, in addition to breaking or potentially breaking all sorts of laws, you are also potentially exposing them to physical danger.
 Because you owe a duty of care to not share their PII with third parties without their permission (often a duty spelled out explicitly by law), when you breach that duty, and as a result of that breach they come to harm, you can be held legally liable.
 And even if at the end of the day you ‘win’ the lawsuit that is filed to hold you legally liable, the financial and PR damage that will be done will likely be immense.

-In our earlier cautionary tale on the subject, The Hidden Legal Dangers in Not Confirming Email Addresses, we shared a real-life situation in which two different women engaged with two different businesses, neither of which did email address confirmation.
+In our earlier cautionary tale on the subject, Hidden Legal Dangers in Not Confirming Email Addresses include Liability for Injury or Death, we shared a real-life situation in which two different women engaged with two different businesses, neither of which did email address confirmation.
 As a result, a complete stranger received each of these women’s complete PII, including name, address, phone number and, in one case, information about the woman’s drug use and where she worked.
 More than enough for even a casual stalker to find these women.
 All because the businesses did not confirm the email addresses.
 You see each woman had made a mistake when entering their email address (given the circumstances it is highly unlikely it was intentional).
 As we explain in some length in that previous article, this often happens at places like Gmail, where, for example, when someone first signs up for an email address, if the username they pick isn’t available the system will tell them that it’s not available and will suggest similar username.
 And sometimes the system will even autofill the form with the suggested username, so if the person isn’t paying attention and just clicks on ‘submit’, they will get the suggested username but they will think that they are getting the email address that they originally entered and so they start giving out that email address, which of course goes to someone else.

 This is almost certainly what recently happened when someone intended to provide their own email address, but accidentally provided one of the Gmail addresses of our own CEO.
 Our CEO in turn attempted to reach the ecomm business in question, to advise them of the issue, and not receiving any response, ultimately posted an open letter to the company in hopes of eliciting a response to this alarming situation.
 To date neither our CEO nor we have heard back from them.
 Here is the letter, explaining the dangers.